 The ripples an artist leaves in moments of change travel through time.
 Thank you, John Lennon, for your vision of a unified world, beyond divisions of religion.

 I am not proposing we all become the same, but accept and respect each other’s language to describe the Divine.
-Let not the search for God become one more reason to judge one another.
+Let’s not allow the search for God to become one more reason to judge one another.

 Sharon M Koenig is the author of Seasons of the Soul.
-The book, originally published in Spanish, will be published by Pan Macmillan India (March 2021).
+The book, originally published in Spanish in Barcelona, has been published in various languages and countries, including by Pan Macmillan India (March 2021).

 Suggestions to remember John Lennon today: